ribasushi/spade/README.md

     B. Make it executable `chmod 755 fil-spid.bash`

-    C. Use it as part of your `curl -sLH "Authorization: $( ./fil-spid.bash f0XXXX )" https://api.evergreen.filecoin.io/...`
+    C. Use it as part of your requests, e.g: `curl -sLH "Authorization: $( ./fil-spid.bash f0XXXX )" https://api.evergreen.filecoin.io/pending_proposals`

 1. Examine the lists of soon-to-expire deals currently in need for a refresh.
 There are 2 API endpoints for this: